kirbiyik/generate-any-text/README.md

 [See the other arguments.](https://github.com/kirbiyik/generate-any-text/blob/master/inference.py#L9)

 ## Elements
-Click on any item to go related line of code.
+Click on any item to go to related line of code.

 - [CharRNN (Sequence to Sequence RNN to produce characters with temperature)](https://github.com/kirbiyik/generate-any-text/blob/master/src/model/CharRNN.py)
 - [Unit tests with numerical gradients to check implementations ](https://github.com/kirbiyik/generate-any-text/blob/master/tests/layers.py)